 As the cataracts of water flowing over the Oroville dam’s emergency spillways began to narrow and the threat of wide-scale flooding passed, a sense of normalcy has returned to the Northern California farming town.
-Most of the 16,000 residents went back to their homes, shops reopened, and officials finally had time to ponder other pressing issues—like, for instance, could the threat of the collapse of America’s tallest earthen dam be potential a tourism gold mine?
+Most of the 16,000 residents went back to their homes, shops reopened, and officials finally had time to ponder other pressing issues—like, for instance, could the threat of the failure of America’s tallest earthen dam be potential a tourism gold mine?

 Local officials hope so.
 In fact, they're looking to start promoting the town as a tragedy-cum-success story to potential visitors.
 “It’s going to be, ‘Hey, remember the devastation last winter?
 Look what we’re doing now',” says Carl Ribaudo, a tourism marketing specialist working with Butte County, which encompasses Oroville.
 “You turned on the Today Show and they showed the weather in L.A., San Francisco, and Oroville.
 It was crazy.
 The world knows where we are now,” says Nicole Johansson, a local marketing professional who sits on the board of the Butte County Tourism Business Improvement District, which oversees Oroville.
 “No one has ever cared about Oroville.
 Nobody has ever had any interest.
 We couldn’t have paid for all the exposure we got.
 Now people care!”
 Officials hope the exposure will entice visitors to this decidedly un-touristy corner of the state.